 However, perhaps it is time to start thinking about making responsible choices that will benefit the local families of these areas as well as the tourists.
 We can protect the natural awe inspiring landscapes that are being threatened by concrete cities, while helping to reduce our carbon footprint.

-We can participate and encourage sustainable travel and eco tourism.
+We can participate and encourage the sustainable travel industry and eco tourism.
 This benefits both the holiday makers and it helps the local communities.
 And that’s why it has become such an important issue affecting not only the travel industry but holiday makers themselves.

-How is House-Sitting perceived as Sustainable Tourism?
+How is House-Sitting perceived as Sustainable Travel and Tourism?

 House sitting allows you to make responsible choices about your travel options.
 A responsible choice enables you to take careful consideration into the choice of accommodation, your destination and mode of transport based on ethical sensitivities as well as being concerned for the environment and have a keen interest in local culture.